 - help others.
 They said they’ve gotten the most happiness from helping others.

 Weaknesses of Bucket Lists

 While it’s inspiring to see how many crazy items people have crossed off their bucket list, the problem with the stereotypical bucket list is that it’s too comprehensive and generalized.
 The concept and the articles online with 1000 bucket list ideas invites spreading yourself too thin and adding items because others think it’s cool even if you don’t.

 That being said, I still like the concept and it’s help me crystallize some of what I want to do before death.
-However, I encourage you to only choose items that you actually want to accomplish.
-Don’t let what others think should or shouldn’t be on your list affect your outcome.
+Only choose items that you care about, not what you think others will admire (unless you’re main goal in life is to impress people).

 From experience, your family, friends, or strangers will tell you that you should add one item to the list while removing another because of their beliefs about what’s cool, admirable, or of benefit to them.
 Don’t let them affect you because it’s your list and hinges on your own fulfillment and happiness.